Edit Content

 Overactive bladder (which is also referred to as OAB), is the strong and sudden urge to pass urine.
 This may (and often does) happen multiple times throughout the day or night, and may be hard to control, leading to bladder leaks, or urinary incontinence.

 Overactive bladder occurs when the muscles of the bladder contract involuntarily (even if you don’t have much urine in your bladder), creating the urgent need to urinate.
-There are many factors that may cause OAB to occur, including other conditions (like neurological conditions or diabetes), medications, aging, or even cognitive decline.
+Many factors may cause OAB to occur, including other conditions (like neurological conditions or diabetes), medications, aging, or even cognitive decline.

 NON-INVASIVE TREATMENTS